Jon

 Rahm was the first two-time winner of the Ben Hogan Award, which is presented to the top college player, an accolade he received in 2015 and 2016.
 He still ranks that dual achievement among his proudest moments.

-Rahm rises steadily to maiden victory and glory in the Majors
+Rahm rises steadily to maiden victory and glory in the majors

 More victories followed in 2019 and in the following year, his win in the Memorial Tournament put him at the top of the world rankings for the first time.

-He was the first Spaniard since his idol Ballesteros to be world No.1, and over the coming years Rahm would occupy that coveted spot for more than 50 weeks in total.
+He was the first Spaniard since his idol Ballesteros to be world No. 1, and over the coming years Rahm would occupy that coveted spot for more than 50 weeks in total.

-All that was missing from his trophy cabinet was a Major championship victory.
-Rahm had racked up seven top-10 finishes in the majors going into the 2021 US Open, and this time he would finish top of the leaderboard.
+All that was missing from his trophy cabinet was a major championship victory.
+Rahm had racked up seven top-10 finishes in the majors going into the 2021 U.S. Open, and this time he would finish top of the leaderboard.

 Rahm moved steadily into contention over the first three days at Torrey Pines, but was still three shots off the lead on the scorecard going into the final round.

-That 2021 US Open victory put Jon Rahm back on top of the world rankings, a position he would hold until the following spring.
+That 2021 U.S. Open victory put Jon Rahm back on top of the world rankings, a position he would hold until the following spring.

-More victories followed in 2022 but, having finished in the top 10 in all four the year before, the closest he came to another Major triumph was his 12th place at that year’s US Open.
+More victories followed in 2022, but having finished in the top 10 in all four the year before, the closest he came to another Major triumph was his 12th place at that year’s U.S. Open.

 “I battled my swing most of the year,” he later admitted.
 “I wasn’t as comfortable as I was the year prior, and that showed.
-When you go to Major championship golf, where you need to be better in every way, those mistakes are going to show.”
+When you go to major championship golf, where you need to be better in every way, those mistakes are going to show.”

 Rahm was born with a club right foot, and his right leg is half an inch shorter than his left.
 That has implications for his mobility – and his swing.